5.14 Non-Mendelian Inheritance

 • Multiple allele traits are controlled by a single gene with more than two alleles.
 An example of a human multiple allele trait is ABO blood type, for which there are three common alleles: A, B, and O.

-• occurs when two alleles for a gene are expressed equally in the of heterozygotes.
+• Codominance occurs when two alleles for a gene are expressed equally in the phenotype of heterozygotes.
 A human example of codominance also occurs in the ABO blood type, in which the A and B alleles are codominant.

-• is the case in which the dominant allele for a gene is not completely dominant to a recessive allele for the gene, so an intermediate phenotype occurs in who inherit both alleles.
+• Incomplete dominance is the case in which the dominant allele for a gene is not completely dominant to a recessive allele for the gene, so an intermediate phenotype occurs in heterozygotes who inherit both alleles.
 A human example of incomplete dominance is Tay Sachs disease, in which heterozygotes produce half as much functional enzyme as normal homozygotes.

-• are controlled by more than one gene, each of which has a minor additive effect on the phenotype.
+• Polygenic traits are controlled by more than one gene, each of which has a minor additive effect on the phenotype.
 This results in a whole continuum of phenotypes.
 Examples of human polygenic traits include skin color and adult height.

 • Many traits are affected by the environment, as well as by genes.
 This may be especially true for polygenic traits.
 Skin color, for example, may be affected by exposure to UV light, and adult stature may be affected by diet or childhood disease.

-• refers to the situation in which a gene affects more than one phenotypic trait.
+• Pleiotropy refers to the situation in which a gene affects more than one phenotypic trait.
 A human example of pleiotropy occurs with sickle cell anemia.
-People who inherit two alleles for this disorder have abnormal red blood cells and may exhibit multiple other phenotypic effects, such as stunting of physical growth, kidney failure, and strokes.
+People who inherit two recessive alleles for this disorder have abnormal red blood cells and may exhibit multiple other phenotypic effects, such as stunting of physical growth, kidney failure, and strokes.

-• is the situation in which one gene affects the expression of other genes.
+• Epistasis is the situation in which one gene affects the expression of other genes.
 An example of epistasis is albinism, in which the albinism mutation negates the expression of skin color genes.

 5.14 Review Questions